 The Middle Temple has always prided itself on its commitment to encouraging the most talented students, regardless of background.
 We were the first Inn to make the decision (now common practice amongst the Inns) that all candidates for scholarships should receive an interview and that financial need would be an important factor in setting the level of award.

 The Middle Temple has developed a reputation for being open and welcoming to all talented people.
-It is a matter of pride for us that over the last 20 years, the recipients of our most prestigious major award, the Queen Mother Scholarship (created in honour of the late Queen Elizabeth, Queen Mother, our Royal Bencher at the time) have come from many different classes, ethnic and age groups.
+It is a matter of pride for us that over the last 20 years, the recipients of what has been until recently our most prestigious major award, the Queen Mother Scholarship (created in honour of the late Queen Elizabeth, Queen Mother, our Royal Bencher at the time) have come from many different classes, ethnic and age groups.
 It is also important that we have managed to do so without making those who come from the more traditional or privileged backgrounds feel unwelcome or disadvantaged.

 It is the Inn’s policy to interview every applicant who has obtained a place on the course (or has an application pending at the time of interview): potential as an advocate is not always recognisable from a written application and we feel strongly that all applicants should be given an opportunity to argue their case.